 The Sisters of Providence appreciate and honor every donor and every gift!

 Tree of Life recognizes donors for cumulative gifts of $5,000 or more.
 It was established in 1986 and to date honors more than 700 donors.
-The recognition piece is located in the new Administration Building, where it is viewed daily by visitors, sisters and staff.
+The recognition piece is located in the Sisters of Providence Administration Building, where it is viewed daily by visitors, sisters and staff.

 The Rooted in Providence recognition plaque honors those who are deeply rooted in the mission and ministries of the Sisters of Providence through cumulative gifts of $100,000 or more.
-This plaque, located in the south corridor of the Church of the Immaculate Conception, was specially designed by Sister Karen Van De Walle, CSJ; Mark Grable; and Mary Ann and Kerry Byrne.
-New Rooted in Providence honorees are recognized especially at the Saint Mother Theodore Guerin Dinner in June.
+This plaque, located in the south corridor of the Church of the Immaculate Conception.
+New Rooted in Providence honorees are recognized at the Saint Mother Theodore Guerin Dinner the first Saturday in June.

-The Saint Mother Theodore Guerin Dinner is held annually to honor Tree of Life members, Saint Mother Theodore Guerin Foundation members and Rooted in Providence honorees, as well as other faithful supporters of the Sisters of Providence.
+The Saint Mother Theodore Guerin Dinner is held annually to honor faithful supporters of the Sisters of Providence including Tree of Life members, Saint Mother Theodore Guerin Foundation members, Rooted in Providence honorees and past and current award recipients of the Queen Amelia, Sarah & Joseph Thralls and Saint Mother Theodore Guerin Companions Awards.
 The dinner is typically held the first Saturday in June.

-Queen Amelia (Award) was very gracious and generous to Mother Theodore when she returned to France to raise funds for the Sisters of Providence community.
+Queen Amelia (Award) was very gracious and generous to Mother Theodore when she returned to France in 1843 to raise funds for her struggling Sisters of Providence community.
 The recipient of the Queen Amelia Award is so honored for making significant monetary gifts and gifts of time and talent to the Sisters of Providence.

-Sarah and Joseph Thralls (Award) welcomed Mother Theodore and her five companions into their log cabin when they arrived in 1840 and shared everything they had.
+Sarah and Joseph Thralls (Award) welcomed Mother Theodore and her five companions into their log cabin when they arrived in 1840 and shared everything they had and helped the French sisters survive in pioneer Indiana.
 The recipient of the Sarah and Joseph Thralls Award is so honored because she/he has shared her/his time, talent and treasures with the Sisters of Providence.

-Saint Mother Theodore Companions (Award) were young and remained faithful to advancing the mission.
-This award honors up to five present-day companions who exhibit the best qualities of the five foundresses.
+Saint Mother Theodore Companions (Award) accompanied the foundress and supported her through many years, remaining faithful to advancing the mission.
+This award honors up to five present-day companions who, in their support of the Congregation, exhibit the best qualities of the five heroic women.